Haworthia zantneriana

 Haworthia zantneriana is a species of the genus Haworthia in the family Asphodelaceae, subfamily Asphodeloideae, endemic to the southern parts of the Western Cape and Eastern Cape Provinces in South Africa.

 It is considered a synonym of Haworthia chloracantha var. zantneriana.

 Description

-A small stemless species of Haworthia with glabrous succulent leaves.
+This is a small stemless species of Haworthia with glabrous succulent leaves.
 The leaves usually have longitudinal white marks, often forming margins and a keel to each leaf.

 It is very proliferous and can eventually form large clumps.
 The flowers typically appear in October and November.